Legal Framework for Electronic Archiving

 Are electronic scanned copies of paper originals legally valid?

 There are just a few exceptions where the original version of certain documents issued by public authorities are required for specific proceedings.
 In practice, these exceptions are usually not relevant for HR data processing.
+Austrian employers who store records electronically often only keep the paper originals if it becomes apparent that there will be legal proceedings in an individual case.

 Are there any legal requirements for electronic archiving systems (EAS)?